Happy Friday luvs!!

-Okay that might not be everyone’s first pick but we know it’s the majority Ours too.
+Okay that might not be everyone’s first pick but we know it’s the majority 😉 Ours too.
 Pizza is one classic recipe that we miss from time to time.
 But not anymore.
 Nope.
-We’ve got the pizza that hits our cravings to the T. Hopefully yours too!
+We’ve got the pizza that satisfies our cravings.
+Hopefully yours too!

 Now this pizza is grain-free as well as gluten-free, nut-free, soy-free and can be made dairy-free by using a dairy-free cheese of course.
 And if you are looking for a starch-free pizza crust check out this pizza crust of ours.

 We added in some starch this time around because we like how starches can provide a lightness to a recipe.
 The starch we used was tapioca as we like the little bit of chewiness it provides the pizza crust.
 Arrowroot would probably work too.

 The red sauce that we used in this pizza is one that we mentioned in our simple 3 ingredient pizza recipe.
 A brand that we love.
 We could have made our own tomato sauce as we know it’s not difficult to do… but to be honest we were lazy.
 And felt like this store-bought one.
 Sorry.
 It happens.

 We wanted to recreate an old favorite of ours.
 Keeping it paleo wasn’t a huge concern for us but it just happens to be paleo friendly.